visdesignlab/visLiteracyStudy/demo-drawing/assets/introduction.md

-# Selection Method Study
+# Visualization Literacy Study

-In this study, we evaluate **methods to select data items in visualizations**.
-You will see four different ways to select points in a scatterplot, and you will then be asked to read values from a linked bar chart.
+In this study, we evaluate **methods to measure individuals visualization literacy**.
+You will be asked to critique data visualizations, sketch data visualizations from scratch, and answer questions about data visualizations.

-Every chart is interactive.
-Try to use the interactions to make a precise estimate.